Perico Ojiblanco

 White-eyed Parakeet

 Appearance: The White-eyed Parakeet is a medium-sized parrot measuring about 30 to 34 cm in length.
-It has green plumage with a distinctive red patch on its shoulders and sometimes on the bend of the wings.
+It has green plumage with a red patch on its shoulders and sometimes on the bend of the wings.
 The underparts are lighter green, and the tail is long and pointed.
-As its name suggests, it has a characteristic white eye-ring, which is one of its most distinguishing features.
+It has a characteristic white eye-ring, which is one of its most distinguishing features.
 It has a strong, hooked beak that is grayish in color, and its legs are also gray.

-Habitat: The White-eyed Parakeet is found in a variety of habitats across Colombia.
+Habitat: The White-eyed Parakeet is found in a variety of habitats.
 It inhabits lowland forests, savannas, and open woodlands.
 It is found at altitudes ranging from sea level up to 1,500 m, although it can be found at higher elevations.
 This species is quite adaptable and can also be found in agricultural areas and urban environments where there are suitable trees for nesting and feeding.

 Behavior: White-eyed Parakeets are highly social birds, often seen in flocks that can range from small groups to large aggregations of several hundred individuals.
 Their diet mainly consists of seeds, fruits, berries, and nuts.
 They are known to forage both in trees and on the ground.
 They are noisy birds, with a range of calls that include squawks and screeches, used for communication within the flock.